blockcypher/blockcypher-python/README.md

 >>> import blockcypher
 ```

-How much bitcoin is currently sitting in the Bitcoin Foundation Address:
+How much bitcoin (in satoshis) is currently sitting in the Bitcoin Foundation Address:
 ```
 >>> blockcypher.get_total_balance('1BTCorgHwCg6u2YSAWKgS17qUad6kHmtQW')  # BTC unless specified otherwise
 5850576658
 ```

 Satoshis are a bit hard to inuit.
-What's that in BTC?
+How much is that in BTC?
 ```
 >>> blockcypher.satoshis_to_btc_rounded(5850576658)
 58.5058